declarativesystems/onceover-heira/README.md

 `puppet lookup` itself will attempt to resolve facts from the named file (which must not be a _factset_!)

-Alternatively, specify `--factset` outside the `--passthru` command and onceover-lookup will rewrite the named factset for you and use it for the lookup.
+Alternatively, specify `--factset` outside the `--passthru` argument and onceover-lookup will rewrite the named factset for you and use it for the lookup.